 The single redeeming feature of this process is that it actually works, but think about these steps.
 Where did the in front of the go?
 Why does it make sense to multiply it into the ?
 For that matter, why do the s magically reappear?
 And why is it okay to just cancel the common factors from the penultimate step?
 If I thought about it for a moment, I bet I’d actually have even more questions.

 This process is not irredeemable, however.
 It is possible to work slide and divide in a way that gives it these characteristics.
-Let’s go through this on our original example.
+Let’s go through this in our original example.

 The idea behind this method is that, if we can rewrite the polynomial with a leading coefficient of one, it will be easier to factor.
-That means we need the leading term to be a perfect square.
+To do this we need the leading term to be a perfect square.
 We can make that happen by multiplying the polynomial by .
 Because we don’t want to change the polynomial, we’ll divide by at the same time.

 A simple substitution will give us a leading coefficient of .
 We define .